Why Create a Center of Excellence?

 Consider add on technologies as well.
 Be aware of what tech beyond the standardized norms you might need to purchase.
 Siara continues, “A critical aspect is being sure you can leverage and use the technologies you’re spending so much time onboarding.
 You need to keep an eye on the workforce as well as the hardware and software.”

-How do you know when the time is right for a Digital Center of Excellence?
+When is it time for a Digital Center of Excellence?

 You are probably already noticing the signs that are leading you toward building a digital center of excellence.
-As more of your customers begin expecting online transactions or services to be available online and your competition is offering that convenience, you will have to address that shift.
+As more of your customers begin expecting online transactions or services to be available online and your competition is offering that convenience, you will have to address that shift across all lines of business.
 It will become even more apparent as Siara points out, “When AI comes up or blockchain becomes a large part of your marketing strategy.”

 Siara cautions, however, that you should start building your Digital Center of Excellence before any of that happens.
 “The best counsel I can give executives and company leaders is to understand technology and how it can be applied in the future – two, three, or four years down the line in your business.”

-Siara advises that if you can apply a Digital Center of Excellence in any way, you should flag it today.
+Siara advises that if you can apply a Digital Center of Excellence methodology to your business unit in any way, you should flag it today.
 “Begin by understanding how you change your processes, what tools you need to absorb that technology, and what skill sets you need to create in your team to have the experts to run that technology and help inform spending and strategy.”